Amplify, Connect, and Expand

 Presenter: Vivian Smith Barnes of Queen Viv LLC

-Participants will explore some of the root causes of generational trauma and its impact on the psyche and receive tools for centering wellness and healing.
+Participants explore some of the root causes of generational trauma and its impact on the psyche and receive tools for centering wellness and healing.

 Key Objectives